ghmcadams/vscode-lintlens/README.md

 ## Features

-Adds details beside each [ESLint rule](https://eslint.org/docs/rules/) in your configuration file (including [plugins](https://www.npmjs.com/search?q=eslint-plugin-&ranking=popularity)) located anywhere in your workspace folders (supports multiple config files).
+Adds details beside each [ESLint rule](https://eslint.org/docs/rules/) in your configuration file (including [plugins](https://www.npmjs.com/search?q=eslint-plugin-&ranking=popularity)) located anywhere in your workspace folders (supports multiple config files, and even multiple versions of ESLint and plugins).

 Displays detailed information (including usage schema information and a link to the official docs page) in a hover container for each rule.

 Supports all configuration file formats currently [supported by ESLint](https://eslint.org/docs/user-guide/configuring#configuration-file-formats)

 - Flat Config - use `eslint.config.js` at the root and export an array containing your configurations.
-- JavaScript - use `.eslintrc.js` or `.eslintrc.cjs` and export an object containing your configuration.
+- JavaScript - use `.eslintrc.js` or `.eslintrc.cjs` (or any other javascript file in your workspace) and export an object containing your configuration.
-- YAML - use `.eslintrc.yaml` or `.eslintrc.yml` to define the configuration structure.
+- YAML - use `.eslintrc.yaml` or `.eslintrc.yml` (or any other yaml file in your workspace) to define the configuration structure.
-- JSON - use `.eslintrc.json` to define the configuration structure.
+- JSON - use `.eslintrc.json` (or any other JSON file in your workspace) to define the configuration structure.
 ESLint’s JSON files also allow JavaScript-style comments.
 - **Deprecated** - use `.eslintrc`, which can be either JSON or YAML.
 - package.json - create an `eslintConfig` property in your `package.json` file and define your configuration there.
-- Through extension configuration (`lintlens.configFileLocations`), you can set globs that point to any config locations within your open workspace(s)

 If you are new to ESLint check the [documentation](http://eslint.org/).